reactexcel/fmclarity/ROADMAP.md

 * Hook up with external email system
 * Make notifications able to send messages
 * Settings to go in left navigation on small screens
+* "Discussion" is now a "Feed"
+* "Message" is now a "Post"
+* Create a post action on the model
+* Move any action that modifies an issue into the model

+* Have actions that modify the issue post themselves to the issue

 NOTES
 -----
+* Create new "Message" model
+* Create a messaging system with functions to send to recipients (user.sendMessage(), team.sendMessage())
+* Get rid of current notification system, notifications will now consist of unread messages

 * Need a mixin that is used by both user and team which includes, among other things, a receive function that is called when the entity should receive a message

 BUGS